ORNL/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

 LEWG expressed an (unpolled) interest that we explore `mdspan` safety in subsequent work after the fall 2023 Kona WG21 meeting.
-LEWG recognized that this is a general issue with `mdspan` and asked us to explore safety in a way that is not specific to `aligned_accessor`.
+LEWG asked us to explore safety in a way that is not specific to `aligned_accessor`.
+We consider the section below
+"Generalize `is_sufficiently_aligned` for all accessors?", that discusses adding a member function `is_checkably_valid` to the accessor requirements, part of that exploration.

 ## `is_sufficiently_aligned` is not `constexpr`